vuethemes/paragon/README.md

 ## 🚀&nbsp; How To Use

-To run this application, you'll need to purchase the theme from [Vue Themes](https://vuethemes.org/theme/paragon) and have [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) and [Gridsome CLI tool](https://gridsome.org/docs) installed on your computer.
+To run this application, you'll need to purchase the theme from [Vue Themes](https://vuethemes.org/theme/paragon) and have [npm](http://npmjs.com)) and [Gridsome CLI tool](https://gridsome.org/docs) installed on your computer.
 From your command line:

 ```bash
 # Install Gridsome